 One way to talk about your sources is known as the CEC Method: Claim-Evidence-Commentary.

 Claim + Evidence + Commentary

-You might think you can just stop at transition words, but metacommentary is much more than just sprinkling some "therefore's" and "however's" throughout your paper--metacommentary actually takes your synthesis to the next level.
+You might think you can just stop at transition words, but metacommentary is much more than just sprinkling some "therefore's" and "however's" throughout your paper—metacommentary actually takes your synthesis to the next level.
 Remember the Claim-Evidence-Commentary pattern I've mentioned?
 The commentary part of that sandwich is where you should focus right now.
 What do you comment on?
-You can either interpret why a source is important, highlight its significance, or connect it with other sources.
+You can either highlight why a source is important or connect it with other sources.
 This is your chance to point out the answers to the four questions you looked for in your note-taking:

 What do researchers agree and disagree about?